nixworks/public/news/2007/05/31/README.md

 ##### National Assembly
 ### [ The National Assembly of Niger passes a motion of no-confidence in the Government of Prime Minister of Niger Hama Amadou. ](/news/2007/05/31/the-national-assembly-of-niger-passes-a-motion-of-no-confidence-in-the-government-of-prime-minister-of-niger-hama-amadou.md)
-_Context: National Assembly, Hama Amadou, Prime Minister_
+_Context: Hama Amadou, National Assembly, Prime Minister_

 ##### Japan
 ### [ Japan fails to win in its bid to lift a commercial moratorium on whaling at the International Whaling Commission. ](/news/2007/05/31/japan-fails-to-win-in-its-bid-to-lift-a-commercial-moratorium-on-whaling-at-the-international-whaling-commission.md)
-_Context: moratorium, whaling, International Whaling Commission, Japan_
+_Context: International Whaling Commission, Japan, whaling, moratorium_

 ##### South Thailand insurgency
 ### [ South Thailand insurgency: At least 10 soldiers have been killed in a bomb attack by suspected militants in southern Thailand, officials say. ](/news/2007/05/31/south-thailand-insurgency-at-least-10-soldiers-have-been-killed-in-a-bomb-attack-by-suspected-militants-in-southern-thailand-officials-sa.md)